francisdzheng/dsper2020/tutorials/tutorial03.md

 ## Fitting the Model

-First, let's organize our data into X, REPLACE, and y, what we're trying to predict (price, in our case).
+First, let's organize our data into X and y, what we're trying to predict (price, in our case).

 ```python
 X = df.loc[:, ["sqft_living", "yr_built"]]